mattschlosser/php-totp/README.md

 Time-based One Time Password Generator for PHP.

-Add two-factor authentication to your app using RFC 6238-compliant TOTP, compatible with commonly-available authenticator apps such as Google Authenticator, KeePassXC, Microsoft Authenticator and so on.
+Add two-factor authentication to your app using RFC 6238-compliant TOTP, compatible with commonly-available authenticator apps such as Google Authenticator, KeePassXC, Microsoft Authenticator and more.

 ## Quick start